markcmurphy/devdocs-portal/06-headless-orders.md

 ## Create an order directly

+{{we should already have a tutorial for the steps below; if not, create one and link}}.

 1. Send a request /POST request to [Orders](/api-reference/orders/orders-api/orders/createanorder)
 	1. Make sure the `status_id` is 0
 	2. Add the Customer ID or leave blank if the shopper is a guest